AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

     <b></b>
   </p>

-  * if prompted for login: Choose Sign in with alternative identity provider.
+  * If prompted for login: Choose Sign in with alternative identity provider.
   * You’ll see a passcode page, copy the temporary authentication code generated in the **Passcode** field.
   <p align="center">
     <img src="images/btp-subaccount-open-BAS-dev-UI-command-cf-temp-code.png" alt="" width="900"/>